grame-cncm/faustdoc/src/manual/syntax.md

 the first rule will always match and the second rule will never be called.

+Please note that number arguments in pattern matching rules are typically [constant numerical expressions](#constant-numerical-expressions), so can be the result of more complex expressions involving computations done at compile-time.

 ## Expressions

 Despite its textual syntax, Faust is conceptually a block-diagram language.
 Faust expressions represent DSP block-diagrams and are assembled from primitive ones using various *composition* operations.
 More traditional *numerical* expressions in infix notation are also possible.
 Additionally Faust provides time based expressions, like delays, expressions related to lexical environments, expressions to interface with foreign function and lambda expressions.